StrikingLoo/strikingloo.github.io/wiki-articles/machine-learning/visual-transformer.md

 description: "Notes on the original 2021 June paper that introduced visual transformers, also comparing them to ResNet CNN."
 ---

-# An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale
 <https://arxiv.org/pdf/2010.11929v2.pdf>

 While the Transformer architecture has become the de-facto standard for natural